 Cybergeddon: The five doomsday hacks you don’t want to happen

-Continues on page 2: Zero-day worms attack critical national infrastructure
+Scenario 1.
+Zero-day worms attack critical national infrastructure